MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 }
 ```

+The `on_death` function is called by the game whenever the marine dies.
+The same principle goes for all other `on_` functions the game decides to add.

+Mods are able to create as many of these files as they desire.

-Finally, it is the game developer's responsibility to communicate to the mod developers which functions every mod is required to define, like for example the `init` and `update` functions above
+It is the game developer's responsibility to communicate to the mod developers which functions the game expects every mod to define, like for example the above `init` and `update` functions.

 # Compiled